STMicroelectronics/BlueSTSDK_iOS/Readme.md

     ```

 ##Docs
-You can found the javadoc documentation at this link: [Documentaion](https://stclab.github.io/BlueSTSDK_iOS/doc)
+You can found the full api documentation at this link: [Documentaion](https://stclab.github.io/BlueSTSDK_iOS/doc)

 ##License
 COPYRIGHT(c) 2015 STMicroelectronics